This pretty one bedroom log cabin is a dream of a place to stay for a week in Snowdonia for two people (or three with a sofa bed).

 Nearest Train Station or Airport: Barmouth Station, however, a car is necessary because the log cabins are in a remote location 2 miles away from Dolgellau

 Recommended Places to Visit: Where is good to visit in South Snowdonia much depends on your own personal interests.
 Some people will be blissfully happy taking photographs of the mountainous scenery, others like to hike or investigate the pubs.
 Thankfully, there is literally something for everyone in Snowdonia.
 It would take the best part of a week to explore the lovely stretch of countryside between the holiday log cabin and the coast.
 Both Fairbourne and Barmouth on the coast have very good Blue Flag beaches.
+The Precipice Walk begins 5 miles from the cabin, and on this walk you can see breathtaking views of the Mawddach Estuary leading out to Cardigan Bay at Barmouth.

 Recommended Places to Eat Out: Penmaenuchaf Hall 4 miles Cross Foxes 2 miles T.H.
 Roberts (coffee house) 2 miles Mawddach Restaurant 3 miles